RetronEletron/EmergeLibrary/README.md

 # EmergeLibrary
-An Library of gentoo stage4's proving a bootable system but modified with things like a DE.
+A library of gentoo stage4's proving a bootable system, but modified with things like a DE.

 ## To-Do list